heroku/buildpacks-ruby/README.md

   - Given an application with the `railties` gem we will run `bin/rails server` while specfying `-p $PORT` and `-e $RAILS_ENV"` by default as the `web` process.
 Use the `Procfile` to override.
   - If the `railties` gem is not present we will run `rackup` while specifying `-p $PORT` and `-h 0.0.0.0` by default as the `web` process.
 Use the `Procfile` to override.
 This requires the `rack` gem and a `config.ru` file.
 - Environment variable defaults - We will set a default for the following environment variables:
-  - `JRUBY_OPTS="-Xcompile.invokedynamic=false"` - Invoke dynamic is a feature of the JVM intended to enhance support for dynamically typed languages (such as Ruby).
+  - `JRUBY_OPTS="-Xcompile.invokedynamic=false"` - Invoke dynamic is a feature of the JVM intended to enhance support for dynamicaly typed languages (such as Ruby).
 This caused issues with Physion Passenger 4.0.16 and was disabled [details](https://github.com/heroku/heroku-buildpack-ruby/issues/145).
   - `RACK_ENV=${RACK_ENV:-"production"}` - An environment variable that may affect the behavior of Rack based webservers and webapps.
   - `RAILS_ENV=${RAILS_ENV:-"production"}` - A value used by all Rails apps.
 By default Rails ships with three environments: `development`, `test,` and `production`.
 We recommend all apps being deployed to use `production` and recommend against using a custom env such as `staging` [details](https://devcenter.heroku.com/articles/deploying-to-a-custom-rails-environment).
   - `SECRET_KEY_BASE=${SECRET_KEY_BASE:-<generate a secret key>}` - In Rails 4.1+ apps a value is needed to generate crypographic tokens used for a variety of things.
 Notably this value is used in generating user sessions so modifying it between builds will have the effect of logging out all users.
 Heroku provides a default generated value.